Unique and surprising narrative twists in the Gospel of LukeWritten by Subby Szterszky

 Luke sustains this theme of grace and respect for outsiders in his account of the Crucifixion.
 All four Gospels mention the fact that two others were crucified with Jesus, one on either side of him.
 But only Luke records that one of these two turned to Jesus in faith during his final moments, and that Jesus promised him they’d be together in paradise that same day.

-Matthew and Mark describe the two men as robbers, while Luke simply calls them criminals.
+Matthew and Mark describe the two men as robbers, while Luke calls them criminals.
 The Greek word he uses, kakourgos, literally means evildoers.
 These weren’t street thugs caught robbing a fruit stand, but hardened felons deemed worthy of state execution under Roman law.
 They would’ve aroused little sympathy among onlookers, or among Luke’s original readers.
 And yet his version of events shows the extreme grace of Jesus, reaching the most unlikely people even at the moment of death.

 Prominent women support the ministry

 Later on, Luke describes a group of prominent, well-to-do women who travel with Jesus and his disciples, supporting his ministry out of their means – the lone Gospel author to record this detail.
 First among these women he names Mary Magdalene, the only time she’s mentioned outside the context of the Cross and Tomb.
-He also lists Joanna, the wife of a high-ranking official in Herod’s court, and another woman named Susanna, noting that there were many others, as well.
-So it would seem that Jesus, who never shied away from confronting cultural prejudices, had no problem with a group of women being a primary means of support for his ministry.
+He also lists Joanna, the wife of a high-ranking official in Herod’s court, and another woman named Susanna, noting there were many others, as well.
+So it seems that Jesus, who never shied away from confronting cultural prejudices, had no problem with a group of women being a primary means of support for his ministry.

 All of the Gospel writers record the presence of several women during and after Jesus’ Passion.
 At the Cross, they stayed and watched after the men had fled, and they were also the first to see the Empty Tomb.
 In fact, Mary Magdalene was the first person to encounter the risen Jesus.
 However, Luke not only places Mary at the tomb but also Joanna and those with them, thereby linking the earlier circle of prominent women to the Resurrection.